 These other names are not pure coincidence; individuals of Asian descent are more prone to this reaction than non-Asians, and we’ll explain why most Asians and alcohol don’t mix well together as you read further.

 This can be a big problem if all you want to do is enjoy a glass of wine over dinner, or have a martini while at an after-work party with your colleagues.
 So, let’s see what causes this uncomfortable reaction and what are the symptoms it produces.

-Causes and Symptoms of Asian Flush Reaction
+Causes and Symptoms of Asian Alcohol Intolerance

 This is exactly the reason why once it enters our system, the body cannot wait to eliminate it and flush its toxins out.
 The two main enzymes responsible for this are alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).

 Therefore, the ADH enzyme first breaks down the alcohol (ethanol) and converts it in the toxin acetaldehyde, whereas the ALDH enzyme’s job is to convert this toxin into the less harmful compound known as acetate.
 This way, other chemicals in the body can easily turn the acetate into water and CO2, after which it leaves the system.

 When it comes to Asian flush sufferers, due to a genetic anomaly which theoretically dates back as far as 10,000 years ago, in some cases both while in some one of these enzymes doesn’t work properly.

 On the other hand, the second ALDH enzyme, instead of quickly converting this toxin into a less harmful compound, it does the complete opposite.
 This leads to acetaldehyde being stuck in the liver which causes dilated blood vessels which increases the blood pressure.